Derived equivalences for trigonometric double affine Hecke algebras: Introduction

 \subsection{Strategy of the proof}

-The essence of our approach to establish the derived equivalences consists of the following steps: \begin{enumerate} \item We describe the completion of the algebra $\bfH_c$ as well as the translation bimodule $\BB{c'}{c}$ at every maximal ideals $\lambda$ of the ring $\calO(\haffd)$ (called \emph{spectral completion}) in terms of a category $\scrA^{c, \lambda}$, imitating the equivariant localisation in the aforementioned cohomological approach; the category $\scrA^{c, \lambda}$ is Morita equivalent to a semi-perfect Frobenius algebra over a commutative noetherian complete local ring. \item We define in \autoref{sec:equiv} a central hyperplane arrangement for each coset of $\frakP_{\bbQ} = \Map(R/W, \bbQ)$ in $\frakP$; we prove in \autoref{prop:intra} that for two families of parameters $c$ and $c'$ which differ by integers and lie in the same stratum of the coset $c+\frakP_{\bbQ}$ , the categories $\bfH_c\Mod$ and $\bfH_{c'}\Mod$ are canonically equivalent. \item We prove in \autoref{prop:antipode} that for two families of parameters $c$ and $c'$ which differ by integers and lie in antipodal strata, the translation bimodule $\BB{c'}{c}$ is a tilting module and induces a derived equivalence between $\Db(\bfH_c\Mod)$ and $\Db(\bfH_{c'}\Mod)$; this makes use of the spectral completion of $\BB{c'}{c}$ and a duality (\autoref{prop:duality}) induced from the Frobenius structure on $\scrA^{c, \lambda}$. \item In \autoref{prop:simple}, we apply an analogue of the degeneration technique of Harish-Chandra bimodules due to Bezrukavnikov--Losev~\cite{BL21} to show that when $c$ and $c'$ differ by integers and are situated in adjacent open strata, the translation bimodule yields a derived equivalence. \item In \autoref{subsec:translation-semigroup}, we study the algebra $\bigoplus_{n\in \bbN} \BB{}{nd}$ of sum of translation bimodules along the semigroup generated by $d\in \frakP_{\bbZ}$; a refinement of the degeneration technique allows us to prove in \autoref{prop:general} the derived equivalence when both $c$ and $c'$ lie in open strata and differ by integers. \item We treat in \autoref{prop:except} the case where $c$ and $c'$ lies in non-open strata, again by the degeneration technique; this step relies crucially on the use of the algebraic KZ functor. \end{enumerate}
+The essence of our approach to establish the derived equivalences consists of the following steps: \begin{enumerate} \item We describe the completion of the algebra $\bfH_c$ as well as the translation bimodule $\BB{c'}{c}$ at every maximal ideal $\lambda$ of the ring $\calO(\haffd)$ (called \emph{spectral completion}) in terms of a category $\scrA^{c, \lambda}$, imitating the equivariant localisation in the aforementioned cohomological approach; the category $\scrA^{c, \lambda}$ is Morita equivalent to a semi-perfect Frobenius algebra over a commutative noetherian complete local ring. \item We define in \autoref{sec:equiv} a central hyperplane arrangement on $\frakP$ for each coset of $\frakP_{\bbQ} = \Map(R/W, \bbQ)$ in $\frakP$; we prove in \autoref{prop:intra} that for two families of parameters $c$ and $c'$ which differ by integers and lie in the same facet, the categories $\bfH_c\Mod$ and $\bfH_{c'}\Mod$ are canonically equivalent. \item We prove in \autoref{prop:antipode} that for two families of parameters $c$ and $c'$ which differ by integers and lie in antipodal facets, the translation bimodule $\BB{c'}{c}$ is a tilting module and induces a derived equivalence between $\Db(\bfH_c\Mod)$ and $\Db(\bfH_{c'}\Mod)$; this makes use of the spectral completion of $\BB{c'}{c}$ and a duality (\autoref{prop:duality}) induced from the Frobenius structure on $\scrA^{c, \lambda}$. \item In \autoref{prop:simple}, we apply an analogue of the degeneration technique of Harish-Chandra bimodules due to Bezrukavnikov--Losev~\cite{BL21} to show that when $c$ and $c'$ differ by integers and are situated in adjacent open chambers, the translation bimodule yields a derived equivalence. \item In \autoref{subsec:translation-semigroup}, we study the algebra $\bigoplus_{n\in \bbN} \BB{}{nd}$ of sum of translation bimodules along the semigroup generated by $d\in \frakP_{\bbZ}$; a refinement of the degeneration technique allows us to prove in \autoref{prop:general} the derived equivalence when both $c$ and $c'$ lie in open chambers and differ by integers. \item We treat in \autoref{prop:except} the case where $c$ and $c'$ lie in non-open chambers, again by the degeneration technique; this step relies crucially on the use of the algebraic KZ functor. \end{enumerate}